peaugust/peaugust/README.md

 ## Contact

 Feel free to reach out to me via LinkedIn.
-I'm always open to discussing new opportunities and projects.
+I'm always open to discuss new opportunities and projects.

 LinkedIn: [Pedro Freddi](https://www.linkedin.com/in/pedro-freddi/)